redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/inter-queue-preemption.rst

      is one that is consuming less than its allotted capacity and is requesting additional resources from the cluster.

    Over-capacity queue
      is a queue that is using more resources than its allotted capacity.
+It does this by "borrowing" resources from other queues that are not currently using those resources.

-Whether or not resources can be preempted from a queue is configurable on a queue-by-queue basis.
-Initially, we are configuring clusters so that only the "default" queue is preemptable.
-All other queues will be marked as non-preemptable.
+The ability to preempt resources from a queue is configurable on a queue-by-queue basis.

+In VMG clusters, only the "default" queue is preemptable.
+All other queues are marked as non-preemptable.
+In VCG clusters, all queues are preemptable except the GPU queues.

 .. tip:: Queue owners can request their queue be marked preemptable.
 Since the system can take resources from a preemptable queue in order to meet demand, preemptable queues can have much higher :term:`Configured Max-Capacity` settings.
 In other words, when a queue is configured to be preemptable, its max-capacity setting will often increase at the same time giving those queues more resources to work with when the cluster has available resources.